 James, also a long-time Sulphur attorney, was the first and only attorney for the West Calcasieu Port since the port authority was created by an act of the Louisiana Legislator in 1964.

-“When man first walked on the moon in July 1969, Glen James already had notched four months of experience as the West Cal Port’s attorney of record,” said WCP Board President Dick Kennison during a special activity during the port board’s regular monthly meeting.
+“When man first walked on the moon in July 1969, Glen James already had notched four months of experience as the West Cal Port’s attorney of record,” Kennison noted in 2019, when the port honored James for a half century of dedicated service.